soloboan/imputation/FIMPUTE/ReadmeFI.md

       5. Allelecodes - if your data is 11/12/22 then use 12; if AA/AB/BB use AB.
       6. Pedigree information (Optional -- with Progeny, Sire, Dam, Sex [M,F])

-     ### The final out is a plink binary file with its prefix as argument and _imp
+     ### The final output is a plink binary file with its prefix as argument and _imp

       ************************************************************************************
                           runing the Example file